fl101/awardfares-blog/_posts/2024-08-20-journey-planner.md

 If you **Clear** your journey, you can simply **Paste** this information in AwardFares back again to recover your journey!

-To keep this information safe, make sure to paste this information on a note or document on the side.
+To keep this information safe, make sure to paste it on a note or document on the side.
 You can also have this note at hand to compare different alternatives when building your dream trip, and when booking your flight.

 <figure>
 <img src="../assets/img/journey-planner/notes.webp" />